Skip to content ↓

 How it's assessed:

-• 60 marks (for each of Foundation Tier and Higher Tier)
+• 50 marks (for each of Foundation tier and Higher tier).

 • 25% of GCSE

-• Section A – questions in English, to be answered in English or non-verbally
+• Section A – Reading comprehension questions in English, to be answered in English or non-verbally (40 marks).

-• Section C – translation from German into English (a minimum of 35 words at Foundation Tier and 50 words at Higher Tier)
+• Section B – Translation from German into English, minimum 35 words at Foundation tier and 50 words at Higher tier (10 marks).

 Paper 4: Writing